 Each building’s page includes information of that building’s most important safety features.
 Specifically, you can find the location of evacuation wheelchairs and Designated Waiting Areas on each building’s directory.

-Individual Evacuation Planning for Students
+Individual Evacuation Planning

 Students enrolled in the Disabled Students’ Program may request an individualized assessment of their emergency preparedness needs for times when they are in class or on campus.
-Students should contact their assigned Disability Specialist to start that process, or can make a request via our portal.
-Individual planning appointments covers:
+Students should contact their assigned Disability Specialist to start that process, or can make a request via our portal

 - Scripting instructions for those assisting you during evacuation

-- Set up for Text 911, Emergency Notifications, and download of media app for the university radio - all for information exchange in emergency
+- Set up for Text 911, emergency notifications, and download of media app for the university radio - all for information exchange in emergency